Indoor annual inspections

 - provides a quality control check for operators.

 RoSPA annual inspections look at:

 - ancillary item safety

 In all cases the condition is assessed and any repair or refurbishment requirements noted.
 Suggestions are also made, where relevant, to improving the quality of the site.

 Inspections are non-dismantling.
 Where dismantling work is required, this will be recommended.
 Standard compliance is assessed where such appraisals may be made on site without dismantling or destruction.
 Minor infringements not associated with accidents are not notified unless requested.

 A written report with work recommended will be supplied.
 Areas of hazard requiring immediate attention will be notified to an appropriate officer within two hours of the inspection.
 A sample report is available.

-RoSPA inspections are acceptable for insurance purposes and carry a professional indemnity cover of £5,000,000.
+RoSPA inspections are acceptable for insurance purposes.